KihangPark/ml-for-sg/README.md

 Upper basic workflow is based on below three sub parts.

-A. Generate source data based on shotgun information.
+1. Generate source data based on shotgun information.
-B. Analyze based on A and generate re-source data based on analyzed results.
+2. Analyze based on A and generate re-source data based on analyzed results.
-C. Generate machine learning model based on re-source and get prediction.
+3. Generate machine learning model based on re-source and get prediction.

 # Detail workflow